alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 Another sequence that came to my attention forms a fishing scene when the Paleo-Hebrew letters are joined along the ecliptic path.
  - Mem — water
  - Nun — fish tail
- - Samek — support ribs
+ - Samekh — support ribs
  - Ayin — eye of the fish
  - Pe — mouth of the fish
  - Tsade — fish hook